Russian Pavlyuchenkova advances to 1st major final in Paris - WTMJ

 AP Sports Writers

-Pavlyuchenkova, seeded 31st, is playing in her 52nd major tournament and her 14th French Open.
-She had been 0-6 in major quarterfinals before finally surmounting that hurdle on Tuesday, and she was steadier than the big-swinging Zidansek in their semifinal.
+The 29-year-old Pavlyuchenkova, seeded 31st, is playing in her 52nd major tournament and her 14th French Open.
+She had been 0-6 in major quarterfinals before finally surmounting that hurdle on Tuesday and was steadier than the big-swinging Zidansek in their semifinal.

-“I wanted this so much that right now I don’t feel anything,” Pavlyuchenkova told the crowd in French.

-Pavlyuchenkova was a top 20 player as a teen, but only now will she play for a major title against the winner of Thursday’s second match — between No. 17-seeded Maria Sakkari of Greece and unseeded Barbora Krejcikova of the Czech Republic.

-Even so, the quality of play in the first match was as enjoyable as the warm, cloudless weather.
+Even so, the quality of play in the first match was mostly as good as the warm and cloudless weather.
 The 85th-ranked Zidansek, who this week became the first Slovenian woman to reach a Grand Slam quarterfinal, was the better player for much of the first set, moving well and hitting the more aggressive groundstrokes.

-But Pavlyuchenkova won the most important points, and Zidansek dumped consecutive shaky serves into the net to lose the set.
+But the consistent Pavlyuchenkova won the most important points, and Zidansek dumped consecutive shaky serves into the net to lose the set.

-Pavlyuchenkova’s groundstrokes carried more sting in the second set as she raced to a 4-1 lead.
+Pavlyuchenkova served well, and in the second set her groundstrokes carried more sting as she raced to a 4-1 lead.
 Her first sign of nerves came as she double-faulted twice, including on break point, to make it 4-3, but she broke back and easily served out the victory.

-“Tennis is such a mental sport,” she said.
-“That’s what is really hard about tennis.”

 Pavlyuchenkova, who has won 12 tour titles, will climb back into Top 20 next week for first time since January 2018.